ccixx/ccixx.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm an environmental researcher focused on ecological sustainability and the impacts of coal mining on water resources.
+My work involves utilizing GIS and remote sensing techniques to assess and analyze ecological conditions, with a specific emphasis on developing localized sustainability indicators.
+I publish my findings in leading scientific journals and am particularly interested in the coupling relationships between carbon emissions and ecological sustainability.
+I am passionate about leveraging my research to inform policies that promote sustainable development and environmental protection.

-        Please reach out to collaborate 😃
+    Please feel free to reach out to collaborate! 😃
     design:
       columns: '1'
   - block: collection